Briefing · 29/04/2026

 Rob’s take

-The agent platform race will not be won by intelligence alone.
+The agent platform race depends on more than intelligence alone.

 It will be won by systems that make intelligence operational: durable state, tool safety, approvals, source grounding, observability, and cost controls.

-A fallback model is not a backup singer.
-It is a line item with agency.
+A fallback model is a line item with agency.

 Treat it accordingly.